qwertie/ungglish/orthography.md

 Other:
 - AI = IE
 - QU means KW, so QUE in "queschun" is pronounced KWE, not KYOO.
-- TION and SION is pronounced SHUN
+- TION and SION are pronounced SHUN
 - TURE is pronounced CHUR
 - OLOGY is pronounced OLUJY, with stress on the O
 - OLOGIC is pronounced OLOJIC, with stress on the second O